ZIP Code 92881 in Corona, CA

 Schools in ZIP Code 92881

 ZIP Code 92881 is in the Corona-Norco Unified School District, which serves grades Kindergarten thru 12th.
-There are 6 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 7 public schools and 1 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 John Stallings Elementary 1980 Fullerton Ave.